ssddi456/drei/README.md

 San tooling for VS Code.

-This almost a copy of [vetur](https://github.com/vuejs/vetur), which is vue's vscode extension,
+This is fork from [vetur](https://github.com/vuejs/vetur), which is vue's vscode extension,

-I just make it support [san](https://github.com/baidu/san)'s language feature.
+I make it support [san](https://github.com/baidu/san)'s language features.

 Search `drei` in vs market to install.